Welcome from the Head of School

 As an outreach program of The Woodlands United Methodist Church, our accredited Christian preschool is well known for our developmental, hands-on philosophy, low child-staff ratios, excellent teachers, and wonderful facilities.

 We believe, and research supports, that young children learn best when they are actively involved in the process, and that play is a child’s most important work.
 When we say “hands-on” learning, we mean that children are using materials and manipulatives to increase their knowledge.
 For example, building with a set of wooden blocks teaches physics and engineering principles, and when you add a friend to the process the children begin to learn about cooperation, collaboration and problem solving.

 Learning in preschool should be fun and purposeful-we want to develop a lifelong love of learning!
 But learning in preschool is also very intentional.
 Taking cues from the children, our teachers develop lesson plans to engage and challenge the students.
-Each day at our Preschool/Children of The Woodlands, our young learners have the chance to explore new activities in the classroom, hear and discuss a story, share a prayer and learn a bit about God, enjoy lunch with their classmates, and engage in outdoor and indoor active play.
+Each day at our Preschool, our young learners have the chance to explore new activities in the classroom, hear and discuss a story, share a prayer and learn a bit about God, enjoy lunch with their classmates, and engage in outdoor and indoor active play.